wp-plugins/amr-users/readme.txt

 == Installation ==

+Pre-installtion: check that you have a version of PHP 5 > 5.10.
+This is required for the timezone functionality.

 1. Unzip the folder into your wordpress plugins folder.
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Add one or more [iCal:http://yoururl.ics] to a page or post (Note post usage may result in non-validating code, due to multiple occurences of "id" tags on same web page